 However, you can also try coconut water to enhance the coconut flavor or unsweetened vanilla almond milk for a vanilla coconut cookie.

-You can also add a dollop of peanut butter in the batter to add a lovely peanut butter flavor, but this increase saturated fat as well.
+You can also add a dollop of peanut butter to the batter to add a lovely peanut butter flavor, but this increase saturated fat as well.